nik875/SeREGen/SeREGen/README.md

 ## FAQ

+**Q: Distance vs Embedding Distance?**

+A: Generally, Distance refers to the distance between model inputs (Euclidean between k-mer count arrays, Levenshtein between string sequences, etc).
+Embedding distance is the distance metric used in the embedding space, trained to match with the true Distance.
+This is 'euclidean' or 'hyperbolic'.

 **Q: I'm getting this error when calling fit: `ValueError: tried to create variables on non-first call`.**

 A: If you attempted to run a text_input model in the past, you need to reinitialize the model before running again.